StreisandEffect/streisand/README.md

 Streisand will spin up and deploy **another server** on your chosen hosting provider when you run **on your home machine** (e.g. your laptop).
 Usually, you **do not run Streisand on the remote server** as by default this would result in the deployment of another server from your server and render the first server redundant (whew!).

-In some circumstances advanced users may opt to use the local provisioning mode to have the system running Streisand/Ansible configuring itself as a Streisand server.
+In some circumstances advanced users may opt to use the local provisioning mode to have the system running Streisand/Ansible configure itself as a Streisand server.
 This is a configuration mode best reserved for when it isn't possible to install Ansible on your home machine or when your connection to a cloud provider is too unreliable for Ansible's SSH connections.

 ### Prerequisites ###
 Complete all of these tasks on your local home machine.